 There are several ways to prepare cuy; the most common are:

 - Cuy al Horno is typical of Cusco.
 The guinea pig is baked with potatoes and other side dishes.

 - Cuy Chactado, typical to Arequipa, the guinea pig, is deep-fried with the help of a stone in the pan; this way, you will have a crispy experience.

 Roasted Chicken served with french fries and salad.
 Pollo a la Brasa is the most famous Peruvian dish.
 You will find a Polleria (roasted chicken restaurant) anywhere you go.
 We recommend visiting a local restaurant instead of having it in a tourist restaurant to enjoy this delicacy.
 Every 3rd Sunday of July is the national day of Pollo a la Brasa in Peru.

 Cusco is a perfect place to enjoy Pollo a la Brasa since all local restaurants are just a few minutes away from the city center.
 The dish is so typical and embedded in Peruvian culture that it even has its own day of the year: 16 July is celebrated as the “Dia del Pollo a la Brasa.”

 This list can not be complete without Peruvian Chinese cuisine.
-This dish is mainly fried rice accompanied by chicken, beef, ham, pork, chives, and omelet can into pieces.
+This dish is mainly fried rice accompanied by chicken, beef, ham, pork, chives, and an omelet cut into pieces.

 An exotic Peruvian delicacy.
-Alpaca meat is one of the World’s healthiest meat, low in fat, high in proteins, and lowest cholesterol levels.
+Alpaca is one of the World’s healthiest, low in fat, high in proteins, and lowest cholesterol levels.